Present Perfect

 • The value of the dollar has risen in recent weeks.

-3. Just is used to express a very recent action.
+3. We use just to express a very recent action.

 • She’s just had a baby.